LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/4_MU_RTU_Monitor_Design.md

 | 19   | Lvl2-Transformer-MU    | 3          | Level 2 Step-Down Transformer    | Work State, Voltage, Current |
 | 20   | Secondary-Customer- MU | 3          | Secondary Power Customer (Home)  | Work State, Voltage, Current |

-For the network topology, the system is designed as shown below:
+#### System Network Communication Detail

+Each MU is connected to specific simulated physical components and captures detailed metrics like work state, voltage, current, RPM, storage percentage, and more, depending on the device’s nature and role in the system.
+The whole system network and data communication diagram is shown below:

 ![](img/s_22.png)

+The network topology follows a layered structure where field-level MUs and IEDs communicate upwards through RTUs to SCADA, effectively simulating a realistic IEC 61850-based Smart Grid environment.
+This enables comprehensive testing and visualization of normal operations, fault scenarios, and recovery processes under controlled digital conditions.
 For the IED to RTU S7Comm connection, this is one packet example:

 ```
 S7 Communication